 Since the Paris Forum in July 2021, commitment makers have made and showcased progress (most recent to oldest order):

-- Upcoming: In December 2022, a Commitment Makers session will gather all commitment makers of the FACJ AC to strengthen engagement from CM around (re-)affirmed objectives and foster connections between them
+In December 2022, a Commitment Makers session gathered all commitment makers of the FACJ AC to strengthen engagement from CM around (re-)affirmed objectives and foster connections between them.
+UNDP highlighted that the new 2022-2025 UNDP Gender Equality Strategy integrated environment, energy and climate action into its priorities and signature solutions, to put gender equality at the heart of caring for the people and the planet.

 - September 2022: A GEF Accountability Moment at UNGA 77 that reflected one year of accountability and progress on the Generation Equality journey: